lpmi-13/examplar/README.md

 When viewing a particular code snippet example, there's a link that will go directly to where it's located in the original github source.

+The data is created with https://github.com/lpmi-13/python-code-corpus, and I'd eventually like to have other languages included in the exercises.

 ## Running locally

 ```